 As you can see from the watermark on the photograph below, I’ve been making this recipe for a very long time.
 It featured on the blog before, but I just had to bring my Cod with Mushroom and Spinach Sauce back front and centre because it really is so very good!

 After putting the fish in the oven, simply fry up the onions and mushrooms in a large frying pan, sprinkle with some flour and then stir in and cook for a couple of minutes, stirring constantly.

 Stir in the stock a bit at a time allowing the sauce to thicken after each addition.
 Add the spinach and allow to wilt.

 Gradually stir in the cream, a bit at a time, until a smooth, pourable consistency is reached.
 Add a bit more stock if necessary, taste for seasoning and serve the Mushroom and Spinach Sauce over the cooked cod.

 Cod with Mushroom and Spinach Sauce really is that easy!
 I hope you enjoy this recipe as much as my family, friends and I do.

 - 1 teaspoon mild vegetable oil

 - 2 cod loins or fillets preferably skinless and boneless

-- 1 tablespoon butter, unsalted for preference, divided
+- 1 tablespoon butter, divided unsalted if possible

 - 1 large onion, finely chopped